 Communication is key

 It’s important to remain honest with yourself, your kids and those you work with during this period.
 You are not alone in your situation.
 Chat with other parents for advice – be it colleagues, friends or the online community.
-Furthermore, keep up communication with your manager so that you can find a way of working that works for both you and the business.
+Furthermore, keep up communication with your employer so that you can find a way of working that works for both you and the business.
 Most employers will be understanding – particularly if they’re parents themselves.

 Time for Technology

 Trying to find education resources online can be daunting.
-We’ve listed our free favourites below that will hopefully spark a curiosity in your children and keep them distracted whilst your working.
+We’ve listed our free favourites below that will hopefully spark curiosity in your children and keep them distracted whilst your working.

 - Parlez-Vous Français?
 Learn French with Duolingo – or Italian, or Spanish, or pretty much any other language.